Beware Career Advice from Family During the Holidays

 Your parents, siblings and extended family members typically have a hard time wrapping their brains around the idea that anyone would want to do what we do as actors.
-Why would we risk our future for a dream?
-Why would we work so hard for a ‘fantasy’ that may never come true?
-Why not get a safe, secure job, instead?
+They wonder, why would we risk our future for a dream?
+Why would we work so hard for a “fantasy” that may never come true?
+Why would we not just get a safe, secure job, instead?

 Here are a few key things to consider when being confronted by doubting family members this holiday season:

 Career advice from family members outside the industry is often based on ignorance